ChristinaDNguyen/tpl-opendata-libraries/README.md

 ## Statement on LLM usage

-Se the file usage.txt in `other/llm`
+See the file usage.txt in `other/llm`